Table of Contents

 In both Rummy and Rummy 500, drawing and discarding are not random acts but strategic moves that can greatly impact the game’s outcome.

-When drawing, players must decide whether to take a card from the top of the deck or the discard pile.
-The decision is based on the player’s hand and the cards they need to complete a meld.
-Similarly, when discarding, players must choose which card to get rid of, considering the possibility that their opponents may pick it up and use it to their advantage.
+When drawing, you must decide whether to take a card from the top of the deck or the discard pile.
+The decision should be based on your hand and the cards you need to complete a meld.
+Similarly, when discarding, you must choose which card to get rid of, considering the possibility that your opponents may pick it up and use it to their advantage.
+Pay attention to what cards your opponents are picking up and discarding, so you don’t unknowingly discard the card the next player needs.

 Scoring Differences